-S/MIME Encryption: The recipient and sender of mail need to use mail applications that support S/MIME encryption.
-The Microsoft Outlook program supports S/MIME.
+S/MIME Encryption: Both the sender and recipient of emails must utilize mail applications that are compatible with S/MIME encryption.
+Microsoft Outlook is one such program that supports S/MIME.

-Microsoft 365 Message Encryption: Microsoft 365 Message Encryption requires a Microsoft 365 Enterprise E3 license, which comes with Microsoft 365 Message Encryption.
+Microsoft 365 Message Encryption: To utilize Microsoft 365 Message Encryption, you’ll need a Microsoft 365 Enterprise E3 license, which includes access to this feature.

 To encrypt all outgoing messages in the future, simply follow the steps below:

-Note: If all your emails are encrypted, all your recipients will need your digital ID in order to decrypt them.
+Note: When all of your emails are encrypted, your recipients will require your digital ID to decrypt them.

 In case you cannot find the encrypt button on the toolbar, then you need to tap on the 3 dots above.

-Note: Outlook allows users to both encrypt email messages and prevent them from being forwarded.
-In this way, you can make sure the recipient you want reads the email.
-Firstly, open Outlook emails in a web browser.
-The, adding encryption to a new message in Outlook gives you the following options:
+Important Note: Outlook provides users with the ability to encrypt email messages and restrict them from being forwarded.
+This ensures that the intended recipient is the one who reads the email.
+To begin, please open Outlook emails in a web browser.
+When composing a new message in Outlook, you will encounter the following encryption options: